 Generally, losses from passive activities that exceed the income from passive activities are disallowed for the current year.
-Disallowed passive losses are carried forward to the next taxable year.
+You can carry forward disallowed passive losses to the next taxable year.
 A similar rule applies to credits from passive activities.

-Passive activities include trade or business activities in which you do not "materially participate."
-You materially participate in an activity if you are involved in the operation of the activity on a regular, continuous, and substantial basis.
-In general, rental activities, including rental real estate activities, are also passive activities, even if you do materially participate.
-However, rental real estate activities in which you materially participate are not passive activities if you qualify as a "real estate professional."
-Additionally, there is a limited exception for rental real estate activities in which you "actively participate."
+Passive activities include trade or business activities in which you do not materially participate.
+You materially participate in an activity if you are involved in the operation of the activity on a regular, continuous and substantial basis.
+In general, rental activities, including rental real estate activities, are also passive activities even if you do materially participate.
+However, rental real estate activities in which you materially participate are not passive activities if you qualify as a real estate professional.
+Additionally, there is a limited exception for rental real estate activities in which you actively participate.
 The rules for active participation are different from those for material participation.
-Guidelines for determining material participation, the rules for a real estate professional, active participation, and the special rules that apply to the income and losses from a passive activity held through a publicly traded partnership (PTP) can be found in Publication 925, Passive Activity and At-Risk Rules.
+You can find guidelines for determining material participation, the rules for determining who is a real estate professional and what is active participation, and the special rules that apply to the income and losses from a passive activity held through a publicly traded partnership (PTP) in Publication 925, Passive Activity and At-Risk Rules.